Codeception/Codeception/docs/06-ReusingTestCode.md

 ?>
 ```

-If you write your scenario-driven tests in Cest format (which is recommended approach), you can bypass manual creation of PageObject and delegate this task to Codeception.
-If you specify which objects you need for a test, Codeception will try to create it using it's dependency injection container.
-In case of PageObject you should declare a class as a parameter for a test method:
+If you write your scenario-driven tests in Cest format (which is the recommended approach), you can bypass manual creation of a PageObject and delegate this task to Codeception.
+If you specify which object you need for a test, Codeception will try to create it using the dependency injection container.
+In the case of a PageObject you should declare a class as a parameter for a test method:

 ```php
 <?php